junglok/tem-docs/docs/apps/cryodrgn.md

 ```bash
 qsub run_cryodrgn.sh
 ```
 You can check your job status using the `qstat` command.
-For more detailed information on queues and job management commands, please refer to the [Running Jobs (PBS)](./running_jobs.md) page.
+For more detailed information on queues and job management commands, please refer to the [Job Scripts](../batch/jobscripts.md) and [Running Jobs (PBSPro)](../batch/pbspro.md) pages.

 ---